-The Fund will be managed in accordance with the Constitution and investment objectives as detailed in its most recent Product Disclosure Statement, dated 11 December 2017, and any public announcements made in respect of the Fund during the interim reporting period.
+The Fund will be managed in accordance with the Constitution and investment objectives as detailed in its most recent Product Disclosure Statement, dated 15 February 2019.

 Environmental Regulation and Performance

 The operations of the Fund are not subject to any particular or significant environmental regulation under a law of the Commonwealth or of a State or Territory.
 There have been no known significant breaches of any other environmental requirements applicable to the Fund.